On Realization of Intelligent Decision-Making in the Real World: A Foundation Decision Model Perspective: Introduction

-Therefore, in the booming era of AI, humans place higher expectations on IDM to further improve efficiency, reduce costs, and have wider applications in complex real world production activities~\cite{phillips2008intelligent}.
-AI has already released its potential to solve prediction tasks to accelerate automated decisions in business~\cite{gupta2020deep}.
-For example, an AI algorithm can predict whether you like the product and give an estimated bidding price for the potential advertising slot~\cite{wang2017display}.
-Based on deep learning~\cite{lecun2015deep}, such IDM is more concerned with perception problems and very good at recognizing data patterns.
-Unlike traditional IDM models, deep perception based IDM models enjoy end-to-end representation learning and high model complexity, but require large amounts of data.
-Understanding data patterns can help eliminate some uncertainties during the decision process.
-However, it is not the destination of IDM.
-A complete decision cycle includes the perception of the environment and adjusting the behaviors based on the feedback.
-Aligned with IDM's long-term vision to make successful decisions in the real world, AI aims to study the intelligent agents that receive perception from the environment and learn to make adaptive decisions based on feedback to maximize expected utility~\cite{russell2010artificial}.
-Learning and feedback mechanisms are key features of AI, making it possible to implement the closed-loop IDM models in the next stage, which constantly adapt to more dynamic and complex environments, such as robotics~\cite{murphy2019introduction} and autonomous unmanned systems~\cite{chen2022unmanned} in the real world.
+In the AI boom era, humans expect IDM to further improve efficiency, reduce costs, and find broader applications in complex real-world production activities~\citep{phillips2008intelligent}.
+AI has already demonstrated its potential to solve prediction tasks to accelerate automated decisions in business~\citep{gupta2020deep}.
+For example, an AI algorithm can predict whether a user will like a product and provide an estimated bidding price for a potential advertising slot~\citep{wang2017display}.
+Based on deep learning~\citep{lecun2015deep}, such IDM is more concerned with perception problems and excels at recognizing data patterns.
+Unlike traditional IDM models, deep perception-based IDM models employ end-to-end representation learning and high model complexity but require substantial amounts of data.
+Understanding data patterns can help reduce uncertainties during the decision process.
+However, it is not the ultimate goal of IDM.
+A complete decision cycle includes perceiving the environment and adjusting behaviors based on feedback.
+Aligned with IDM's long-term vision to make successful decisions in the real world, AI aims to study intelligent agents that receive perceptions from the environment and learn to make adaptive decisions based on feedback to maximize expected utility~\citep{russell2010artificial}.
+Learning and feedback mechanisms are AI's key features, enabling the implementation of closed-loop IDM models in the next stage, which continuously adapt to more dynamic and complex environments, such as robotics~\citep{murphy2019introduction} and autonomous unmanned systems~\citep{chen2022unmanned} in real world settings.

 The focus of IDM is now shifting from intelligent perception to higher-level autonomous decisions capable of interacting with and learning from the real world.
 Recent advances in deep reinforcement learning~\citep{mnih2013playing,sutton2018reinforcement} demonstrate that IDM can surpass human-level performance in multi-step complex decision-making tasks with well-defined problem settings, such as Go~\citep{silver2017mastering} and StarCraft 2~\citep{vinyals2019grandmaster}.
 However, IDM models are still in the early stages of widespread real-world application~\citep{sutton2019bitter}, as they can only solve specific, well-defined problems.